Marie Litton: Royal Aquarium and later years

-Litton played Lady Teazle in The School for Scandal (1877) at the Royal Aquarium's theatre.
+Litton played Lady Teazle in The School for Scandal in 1877 at the Royal Aquarium's theatre.
 In 1878, she became the manager of that theatre (renamed the Imperial Theatre in 1879), succeeding her husband.
 Her company there, which included the veteran actor Samuel Phelps and such other notable actors as Hermann Vezin, Kyrle Bellew and Lionel Brough, produced revivals of classic English comedies.
-There, she played Lydia Languish in The Rivals (1878) and Miss Hardcastle in She Stoops to Conquer (1879) for a long run.
-She also produced there a revival of Gilbert's Great Expectations (1877), the farce Fun in a Fog and Family Honour by Frank Marshall (both in 1878), The Beaux' Stratagem by George Farquhar and The Poor Gentleman (1879).
+There, she played Lydia Languish in an 1897 revival of The Rivals and Miss Hardcastle in She Stoops to Conquer, in 1879, for a long run.
+She also produced there a revival of Gilbert's Great Expectations in 1877, the farce Fun in a Fog and Family Honour by Frank Marshall (both in 1878), The Beaux' Stratagem by George Farquhar and The Poor Gentleman (1879).
 She also played Olivia in The Vicar of Wakefield at the Imperial.
 She played Rosalind in As You Like It at the Imperial in 1879 before transferring to the Theatre Royal, Drury Lane, earning "universal" critical praise.

 At the Gaiety in 1879, while still managing the Imperial, she managed the matinees, at which she played Peggy in David Garrick's The Country Girl.
 Litton also briefly managed the new Theatre Royal in Glasgow, Scotland and also toured the north with her Imperial company, but returned to the Drury Lane in 1881, playing Eve de Malvoisie in the melodrama Youth by Augustus Harris and Paul John Meritt.
 In 1882, she played the female lead in Son of the Soil and Daisy Bret in Herman Merivale's The Cynic, among other works, and created the role of Vere Herbert in Moths, an adaptation by Henry Hamilton of Ouida's novel of the same name, at the Globe Theatre, her last major success.
 An obituary in The Era noted her generosity with aid, advice and friendly help to others in the theatrical profession and commented: "Her vivacity and versatility were associated with a refinement and intelligence commanding not only the admiration of playgoers, but the esteem and respect of all acquainted with her in private life."

 Litton had a long affair with the married theatre manager, William Wybrow Robertson (1831–1908), beginning by 1865, and after his wife died, they married in 1879.
 By mid-1882 Litton's health was declining with the cancer that would eventually kill her, and she was forced to retire, making only a few more appearances on stage.
 She moved with her husband and two children to Ascot, Berkshire, and she died in South Kensington, London, in 1884, at the age of 37.